KenKundert/nestedtext/doc/common_mistakes.rst

 .. currentmodule:: nestedtext

-When :func:`.loads()` complains of errors it is important to look both at the line fingered by the error message and the one above it.
+When :func:`load()` or :func:`loads()` complains of errors it is important to look both at the line fingered by the error message and the one above it.
 The line that is the target of the error message might by an otherwise valid *NestedText* line if it were not for the line above it.
 For example, consider the following example:

 **Example:**